Attorney in Clifton Park Center, New York. Conveniently located off Exit 9 of the Northway. Friendly and approachable.

 How Much Does a Consultation Cost?

-Initial consultations with Attorney Jonathan Schopf are $200, payable in advance.
+Although the first one-half hour is free, Initial consultations with Attorney Jonathan Schopf are $200, payable in advance for sessions that last over one-half hour.
 For your convenience, we accept all major credit cards and payments by PayPal.

 If the matter is one that I typically handle on a flat fee basis and you engage me to perform work for you within 30 days after your consultation, you will receive a credit for the consultation fee toward the flat fee.
 Please note, however, that in no circumstances is the consultation fee refundable